linyeh1129/VisionLocator/README.md

 <h2 id="-license">License</h2>

 This project is protected under the MIT License.
-For more details, refer to the [LICENSE](https://github.com/linyeh1129/VisionLocator/blob/main/LICENSE.txt) file.
+For more details, refer to the [LICENSE](https://github.com/linyeh1129/VisionLocator/blob/main/LICENSE.txt).

 ---